Are you wondering what meats to use when making red beans and rice?

 These types of sausages add a ton of flavor and really make this dish something special.

 If you want something quick, easy, and delicious, my personal favorite is ham hocks.

-Ham hocks are basically just pork shanks that have been smoked and cured, so they’re already seasoned and ready to go!
+Ham hocks are basically just pork shanks (See also these pork shank recipes) that have been smoked and cured, so they’re already seasoned and ready to go!

 And if you’re in a rush but don’t want to compromise flavor?

 Both of these meats will add incredible flavor while also giving your dish a little extra fat—which is exactly what red beans need in order to stick together properly when cooked.

 12 Kinds of Meat that Go with Red Beans and Rice